Solair World

 The amount of sunlight that reaches the solar panel directly impacts its voltage output.

-On cloudy days or when the sun is low in the sky, solar panels receive less sunlight, leading to the reduced voltage output.
+On cloudy days or when the sun is low in the sky, solar panels receive less sunlight, leading to reduced voltage output.

 Shading